Klungkung Regency: Kamasan tourism village

-Mentioning the name Kamasan Village, Klungkung, then our memories will be drawn to a stretch of canvas decorated with puppet characters.
-Kamasan is indeed very identical with the traditional Balinese classical wayang painting.
-From generation to generation, the Kamasan community is so bored with studying the art inherited from their ancestors.
-The roar of the development of world art that offers various schools, can not make them turn away.
-In fact, not a few Kamasan community depend on their livelihood from artistic activities.
+Classical wayang painting in Bali can be identified in Kamasan village of Klungkung district.
+This style of painting has been retained by many generations and still many people in the community survive through painting.

 Kamasan is a community of traditional painting artists.
 So intimate and so long the development of traditional painting that the artists say the paintings there have their own style, namely traditional Kamasan painting.
 In fact, artistic talent also grows in other works of art, namely gold and silver carvings and the last is bullet carving.
 Although in terms of the material used, metal colored cloth follows the changes that occur, its characteristics remain apparent in the theme of the painting or carving, namely depicting wayang figures.